-UPDATE: For more specific details on the limitations of various Android versions and phones, see this helpful post from Nordic Semiconductors.
+UPDATE: For more specific details on the limitations of various Android versions and phones, see this helpful post from Nordic Semiconductors (https://adafru.it/sKc).

 Can my Bluefruit board detect other Bluefruit boards or Central devices?

 No. All of our Bluefruit LE modules currently operate in peripheral mode, which means they can only advertise their own existence via the advertising payload.
-The central device (usually your phone or laptop) is responsible for listening for these advertising packets, starting the connection process, and initiating any transactions between the devices.
+The central device (usually your phone or laptop) is responsible for listening for these advertising packets, starting the connection process, and inititating any transactions between the devices.
 There is no way for a Bluefruit module to detect other Bluefruit modules or central devices in range, they can only send their own advertising data out and wait for a connection request to come in.

 How can I determine the distance between my Bluefruit module and my phone in m/ft?

 The short answer is: you can't.

-RF devices normally measure signal strength using RSSI, which stands for Received Signal Strength Indice is measured in dBm.
-The closer the devices are the strong the RSSI value generally is (-90dBm is much very loose sense of the terms.)
-RF devices normally measure signal strength using RSSI, which stands for Received Signal Strength Indice is measured in dBm.
-The closer the device is much very loose sense of the terms.
-RF devices normally measure signal strength using RSSI, which stands for Received Signal Strength Indice is measured in dBm.
-The closer the device is much very loose sense of the terms. weaker than ne real Iz band, an read the ningful and
+RF devices normally measure signal strength using RSSI, which stands for Received Signal Strength Indicator, which is measured in dBm.
+The closer the devices are the strong the RSSI value generally is (-90dBm is much weaker than -60dBm, for example), but there is no reliable relationship between RSSI values in dBm and distance in the real world.
+If there is a wall between devices, RSSI will fall.
+If there is a lot of interference on the same 2.4GHz band, RSSI will fall.
+Depending on the device, if you simply change the antenna orientation, RSSI will fall.
+You can read the RSSI value between two connected devices with the AT+BLEGETRSSI command, but there are no meaningful and repeatable conclusions that can be drawn from this value about distance other than perhaps 'farther' or 'closer' in a very loose sense of the terms.

-How far away from my phone can I have e my Bluefruit LE module 9?
-This depends on a number of factors beyond the phone, transmit power on the sending no between end points, etc. It could be as low as a couple meters up to a designed for very short range and will work normal Bluefruit firmware settings.
+How far away from my phone can I have my Bluefruit LE module?

+This depends on a number of factors beyond the module itself such as antenna orientation, the antenna design on the phone, transmit power on the sending node, competing traffic in the same 2.4GHz bandwidth, obstacles between end points, etc.

+It could be as low as a couple meters up to about 10 meters line of sight, but generally Bluetooth Low Energy is designed for very short range and will work best in the 5-6 meter or less range for reliable communication, assuming normal Bluefruit firmware settings.

-☐ How many GATT services and characteristics can I create?
+How many GATT services and characteristics can I create?